Skatteetaten/skatteetaten.github.io/OpenShift/index.md

    - Build process (Jenkins)
  * Deploying an application and sets of applications with AOC
  * Managing applications with AOC and the Aurora Console

+ * Implementation details:
+   - A description of the underlying components and their role in the Aurora OpenShift platform